 So you need to adapt what I say for your area and growing conditions.

 Growth rates will depend on sunshine and temperature.
 The above figures are guides.
 If it rains every day and is cold, growth will be much slower.
-And if we get loads of sun and warmth we’ll her much better growth and earlier harvest dates.
+And if we get loads of sun and warmth we’ll see much better growth and earlier harvest dates.

 Veg to Sow in September

 Overwintered broad beans give the earliest crops and they are very hardy plants once germinated.
 I’ll sow a few in September, more in October and again in November.
 The earlier sowings tend to suffer much less from “Black Army” aphid.

 An increasing number of seed companies are recommending sowing carrots in September.
 My oldest gardening books say to sow in April with very early sowings being made as early as February in the earliest of sites.
 So September will have some people thinking!
 The thing to remember her tis that carrots are biennial so will quickly bolt next spring.
 So they need harvesting by Christmas as baby carrots if they are to succeed.
 I’ve yet to have much success with this but will be experimenting a bit more this year.